Signed in as:

 (Front and back cover album photos thanks to Franck V, Markus Spiske and Freestocks on Unsplash.)

-My new song “Wintertime in Vienna (Vocal Version)” is scheduled for release November 26, 2021.
+My song “Wintertime in Vienna (Vocal Version)” was released November 26, 2021.

-My new song “Wintertime in Vienna (Vocal Version)” is scheduled for release November 26, 2021.
+My song “Wintertime in Vienna (Vocal Version)” was released November 26, 2021.

 Manifold thanks once again to last year’s musical teammates, Blake Givargidze (drums), Jody Calderon (co-producer), Chris Atkins (corrective production feedback), and Ryan Waczek (Spotify streams for both versions) for every item each valuable person provided.